How to apply

 The non-refundable online application fee is $60 for domestic students or $75 for international students.
 An application fee waiver can also be requested.

-You will be required to submit a personal statement (Coalition Essay).
-See the personal statement prompts below for more information.
+You will be required to submit a personal essay under the general Common App writing section and a diversity essay under the UW Bothell specific questions.
+See the writing prompts below for more information.

 ✓ Prepare your activities and experience statements

-You will be able to identify and describe up to eight of the most significant activities you have participated in throughout high school in the Profile section of the Coalition Application.
-Find more about the activities/experience statements below.
+You will be able to identify and describe up to ten of the most significant activities you have participated in throughout high school.
+Find more about the activities prompt below.